Azure/azure-init/doc/configuration.md

 ## Validation and Deserialization Process

-Azure Init uses strict validation on configuration fields to ensure they match expected types and values.
+Azure-init uses strict validation on configuration fields to ensure they match expected types and values.
 If a configuration includes an unsupported value or incorrect type, deserialization will fail.

 ### Error Handling During Deserialization